 - Removing invasive plants and clearing thickets.

-- Designing your new garden to be ready to plant this spring.
+- Designing new ornamental gardens or kitchen gardens to be ready to plant this spring.

 Other Tasks in the Organic Garden in February